Costa Rica is one of the most popular destinations in the world to retire.

 It’s A Lovely Place To Live

-Costa Ricans are also lovely people, so it’s easy to meet people in friendly communities.
+Costa Ricans are also lovely people, so meeting people in friendly communities is easy.

 Politically It’s Doing Well